-Now that spring is here, Mets games are one of the hottest attractions in New York City.
+Mets games are one of the hottest attractions in New York City.
 Check out our Citi Field stadium guide for the best ways to get there, plus what to eat before, during and after the game.

-Citi Field stadium parking
+Getting to Citi Field

-Food at Citi Field
+Concessions and Restaurants at Citi Field

-Food options outside Citi Field
+Food Near Citi Field

-If you’re looking to grab a bite to eat outside the stadium, nearby Flushing is famous for its Asian restaurants.
-Nan Xiang Dumpling House, in an unassuming storefront location, has tasty food at great prices.
-And Joe’s Shanghai is famous for its soup dumplings and has a full complement of Cantonese dishes.
+Outside of the stadium, Flushing is famous for its Asian restaurants.
+Nan Xiang Xiao Long Bao has some of the best soup dumplings in the city.
 You can also try out some of the delicious old-school Italian cuisine in Corona at Park Side Restaurant.
 Rumor has it players used to pop into Park Side frequently for post-game eats during the ’80s, so you might be able to pump the bartender for vintage Keith Hernandez gossip.

 And if you have more time to spare before or after the game, take a walk to see remnants of the World’s Fair in Flushing Meadows Corona Park.

-So don’t forget to grab your discounted Mets tickets.
 And if you need a hotel, find great rates with AAA on nearby lodging.

 For helpful tips and recommendations on things to see, do and eat in and around all three Northeast Major League Baseball stadiums, be sure to check out our full Northeast Baseball Guide at AAA.com/Baseball.